nim-lang/Nim/doc/manual.md

   ```

 In the example, the case branches `0` and `1` are much more common than
 the other cases.
-Therefore the generated assembler code should test for these
+Therefore, the generated assembler code should test for these
 values first so that the CPU's branch predictor has a good chance to succeed
 (avoiding an expensive CPU pipeline stall).
 The other cases might be put into a
 jump table for O(1) overhead but at the cost of a (very likely) pipeline